WSNE-FM: Tragedy

 On June 5, 1993, tragedy struck WSNE as longtime midday host Mike Sands was killed in an automobile accident while on his way to a station remote broadcast in Swansea, Massachusetts.
 The station paid tribute to Sands the following Monday with phone calls from listeners, former co-workers and personalities from other stations.
 Program Director Steve Peck and Jim Halfyard decided to split Sands' shift after his death, with Ken Cole on evenings and Amy Hawkins (later known as Amy Navarro) joining the station for overnights.

 Since 1993, the station had slowly been evolving from adult contemporary to hot adult contemporary.
-When SFX Broadcasting acquired WSNE in 1995, the station re-imaged itself as "93-3 SNE," adding hotter jingles and the slogan "Southern New England's Variety Station."
-By late 1996, a less intense jingle package from JAM Creative Productions was added and the station re-imaged once again, reverting to the previously used "93-3 WSNE" with the slogan "A Better Variety of the '70s, '80s and '90s."
+When SFX Broadcasting acquired WSNE in 1995, the station re-imaged itself as "93-3 SNE", adding hotter jingles and the slogan "Southern New England's Variety Station".
+By late 1996, a less intense jingle package from JAM Creative Productions was added and the station re-imaged once again, reverting to the previously used "93-3 WSNE" with the slogan "A Better Variety of the '70s, '80s and '90s".

 Clear Channel acquisition

 After several mergers placing the station with Capstar and AMFM, Inc., WSNE came under Clear Channel Communications ownership in October 1999.
 Around this time, WSNE started leaning toward the AC format once again, with the syndicated Delilah call-in and dedications show being added at night.
 This effectively gave WSNE an AC format during the hours her show aired, with a lighter flavor of hot AC all other times.
-The station was assigned its current call sign WSNE-FM, adding the "FM" suffix to its call letters by the Federal Communications Commission on March 1, 2001.
+The station was assigned its current call sign WSNE-FM, adding the "FM" suffix to its callsign by the Federal Communications Commission on March 1, 2001.

 In November 2002, a series of changes began at WSNE.
-The station played all Christmas music between Thanksgiving and Christmas Day.
+The station played all Christmas music between Thanksgiving and Christmas day.
 On December 26, 2002, the long-running Jones & Joan morning show came to an end after nearly 17 years, as station management parted ways with Jones.
 The station re-imaged itself as the new "Star 93-3", leaning back toward hot AC.
 Within a month, Entercom Communications issued a cease and desist order on using the Star branding, as "Star 93.7" (now WEEI-FM) existed in the overlapping Boston radio market.

 From mid-January until April 2003, the station was simply known as "The New 93-3" before being renamed as "Coast 93-3".
 In August 2003, Brian Mulhern (also known as "The Pharmacist") joined the morning show.
 However, Joannie, along with her husband Chuck Hinman, left the station in 2006.
 On November 16, 2006, Tad Lemire moved down the hall from country music station WCTK to become new morning show host, with Brian as co-host.